 Jesus Washing Their Feet Didn’t Feel Good

-Having their feet washed by Jesus was uncomfortable enough that Peter, often the spokesman of the disciples, flat out told him, “No. You shall never wash my feet” (John 13:8).
-This wasn’t the first time Peter told Jesus no. There was the time Jesus had caused a miraculous catch of fish for Peter, and he had responded, “Go away from me, Lord; I am a sinful man” (Luke 5:8).
+Having their feet washed by Jesus was uncomfortable enough that Simon Peter, often the spokesman of the disciples, flat out told him, “No. You shall never wash my feet” (John 13:8).
+This wasn’t the first time Peter told Jesus no. There was the time Jesus had caused a miraculous catch of fish for Simon Peter, and he had responded, “Go away from me, Lord; I am a sinful man” (Luke 5:8).
 Then there was the time when Jesus mentioned his upcoming crucifixion and Peter said, “Never, Lord!
 This shall never happen to you!”
 (Matt.
 16:22).
-All three times, Peter felt Jesus had crossed a line with excessive servanthood and grace.
+All three times, Simon Peter felt Jesus had crossed a line with excessive servanthood and grace.

 Here, Jesus was embarrassingly underdressed, in his undergarment plus a towel around his waist.
 Kneeling in the posture of a literal servant, he washed their feet with water and dried them—apparently 24 in all—on the towel around his waist.
 This was a humbling job reserved for an undistinguished servant.
 It wasn’t merely a ceremonial gesture; their sandaled feet were covered in dirt, dust, and sand.